khalid-hussain/shaheen/chap16.md

 or two they would have no morale to continue.
 Therefore, instead of fighting an offensive battle, he instructed his troops to fight defensively.

-After Dhuhr prayers Moosa organized his army's formations and ordered his commanders to prepare for a final assault.
+After Dhuhr prayers Musa organized his army's formations and ordered his commanders to prepare for a final assault.
 When the time came, the heralders would call them out loudly from the tower of every vallation and then they should attack the enemy as soon as they hear them.